 Surely you’ve played a video game that felt so real that you wanted to pinch yourself.
 Or maybe you’ve watched the birth of a tornado on a meteor website just for fun.
-If you’re really lucky, you’ve probably even developed virtual reality applications for PCs, consoles or mobile devices.
-Specialists say that virtual reality is the next big thing in the tech field and there are many reasons why important companies all over the word invest heavily in web VR development.
+The world’s allure and obsession with Virtual Reality has companies the world over investing millions into web VR development.

-Consumer interest in VR is also increasing.
-VR hardware sales alone are expected to grow up to $2.4 billion in 2017, while VR software sales are estimated to grow up to $2.8 billion by 2018, according to virtual reality consulting firm KZero.
+But, people live for this stuff!
+VR hardware sales alone are expected to reach $2.4 billion in 2017 while VR software sales are estimated to grow up to $2.8 billion by 2018, according to virtual reality consulting firm KZero.

-Web VR is not a new thing (people have been talking about using Web GL to render interactive 3D graphics in the browser for over half a decade, in various different implementations).
+Despite some misconceptions, Web VR is nothing new.
+People have been talking about using Web GL to render interactive 3D graphics in the browser for over half a decade, in various different implementations.
 What is new, however, is the availability of open source libraries that can be used even by novice developers in order to build VR experiences in very little time.

-This API is designed with the following goals in mind: detect available Virtual Reality devices, query the devices capabilities, poll the device’s position and orientation and display imagery on the device at the appropriate frame rate.
+This API is designed with the following goals in mind: detect available Virtual Reality devices, query the device capabilities, poll the device’s position/orientation and display imagery on the device at the appropriate frame rate.

-In terms of browsers that support Web VR, you can pick one of these:
+In terms of browsers that support Web VR, these are what’s on the market:

 - Mozilla Nightly (desktop)